mdevilliers/SignalR.RabbitMq/README.md

 Send to client via message bus
 ------------------------------

-So you have scaled out your message bus and scaled out SignalR something awesome but what next?
+So you have scaled out your SignalR message bus but what next?

 It might be interesting to send messages directly to connected clients from another process.